EighteenZi/rocksdb_wiki/Universal-Compaction.md

 ```
     F1, F2, F3, ..., Fn
 ```
-where F1 containing most recent updates to the DB and Fn containing the oldest updates of the DB.
+where F1 containing data of most recent updates to the DB and Fn containing the data of oldest updates of the DB.
+Note it is sorted by age of the data inside the file, not the file itself.
+According to this sorting order, after compaction, the output file is always placed into the place where the inputs were.

 How is all compactions are picked up: